ercmrn/aftermarket_ezhil/README.md

-# Ezhil
+# Aftermarket Ezhil

-Clean and minimal personal blog and portfolio theme for Hugo.
+Original: Clean and minimal personal blog and portfolio theme for Hugo.
+Aftermarket: Has some different tag handling and color personalization

 ## Demo